Misbah-ul-Haq

-Misbah-ul-Haq Khan Niazi PP SI (مصباح الحق خان نیازی; born 28 May 1974) is a former Pakistani cricket coach and former international cricketer.
-Misbah captained Pakistan in all formats and is former head coach and former chief selector of the Pakistan national team.
+Misbah-ul-Haq Khan Niazi PP SI (مصباح الحق خان نیازی; born 28 May 1974) is a former Pakistani international cricketer and former cricket coach.
+Misbah captained Pakistan national cricket team in all formats and is former head coach and former chief selector of the national team.
+As captain, he led Pakistan to being the champions of the 2012 Asia Cup.
+Misbah was a member of the team that won the 2009 ICC World Twenty20, two years after the defeat from the final in the previous tournament.

 A late bloomer, Misbah was a middle-order batsman best known for his composure with the bat whilst also having the ability to be an aggressive big shot player when required.
 Misbah scored the fastest fifty in Test cricket and set a new record for the fastest Test hundred and holds the record for most career ODI runs without a century.

 Misbah has an MBA degree in Human Resource Management from the University of Management and Technology in Lahore, Punjab.

 After announcing retirement from limited overs cricket in 2015, Misbah continued to play Test cricket for a few years.
 On 4 April 2017, Misbah announced his retirement from all international cricket as well after the conclusion of West Indies tour.
 Misbah retired from all formats of international cricket on 14 May 2017.

-Early life
+Early and personal life

-Misbah grew up in Mianwali in Pakistani Punjab.
-His father, Abdul Qudoos Niazi, was a school principal who died during Misbah's childhood.
-Misbah is part of a Pashtun Niazi family; the Pakistan cricketer and former Prime Minister of Pakistan Imran Khan is his distant cousin.
-During his early days, Misbah played tape ball cricket for his hometown, but his parents insisted on him securing a good education and he completed a BSc in Faisalabad.
-He then enrolled in the University of Management and Technology to pursue an MBA degree.
+Misbah-ul-Haq Khan Niazi was born on 28 May 1974 in Mianwali, a city in Punjab, Pakistan.
+Both his parents, Abdul Qudoos Khan Niazi and Balqees Khan Niazi, were school principals.
+His father died when he was in college and was raised by his mother alone.
+He has two elder sisters, one with a Master of Physics while the other being a medical doctor.
+The Pakistan cricketer and former Prime Minister of Pakistan Imran Khan is his distant cousin.
+During his early days, Misbah played tape ball cricket for his hometown, but his parents insisted on him securing a good education and he completed a BSc in Mathematics and Physics from Government College University Faisalabad.
+He then enrolled in the University of Management and Technology Lahore to pursue an MBA degree in Human resource management.

 Misbah would eventually make his first-class debut in 1998, aged 24 for Sargodha.
 Misbah went on to be selected for the Pakistani Test side in 2001 and the ODI cricket team in 2002.

-Misbah married Uzma Khan in 2004.
-The couple have two children, including his son Faham-ul-Haq who's also a cricketer.
+Misbah married Uzma Khan, a painter, in 2004.
+The couple have two children: a daughter, Noriza Khan Niazi, and a son, Faham-ul-Haq Khan Niazi, who is also a cricketer.